amir1704/ag-grid/packages/ag-grid-vue3/README.md

 **3. Vue Data Grid Component**

 Rows and Columns are set as ag-grid-vue component attributes.
-Styling is applied through the class and style attributes.
+Height is applied through the style attribute.

 ```js
 <template>